- Questionnaire Text

 ASPOUSE is a variable that indicates whether the person's spouse lived in the same household and, if so, gives the line number (LINENO) of the spouse.
 ASPOUSE makes it easy for researchers to link the characteristics of spouses.

-Since 2007, CPS respondents have been asked to identify the co-resident spouses of married household members.
-These responses are included in the variable ASPOUSE.
+Beginning in 2007, CPS respondents have also been asked to identify cohabiting partners, mothers, and fathers.
 Respondents also identified cohabiting partners (PECOHAB), mothers (PELNMOM), and fathers (PELNDAD).
 These variables are reported as is and may need additional cleaning by researchers.
-IPUMS-CPS plans to test these variables in the future and will revise them if necessary.

 ASPOUSE is similar to the IPUMS-CPS constructed variable SPLOC which identifies probable spouses on the basis of marital status, relationship to household head, age, and additional demographic characteristics.
 SPLOC is available in all years and in most instances, SPLOC and ASPOUSE will identify the same spouse.
 Disagreements may occur in ambiguous situations or as a result of reporting errors.
 Note that SPLOC references the spouse's person number (PERNUM), while ASPOUSE provides the line number (LINENO).